What drives you to be so adamant in sharing your atheistic beliefs? What is the driving force behind you? To influence others to be nonbelievers??

 Of course, if you’re a woman of God, the previous epistle makes clear that your job is to be quiet and learn from the men.
 Just thought I’d throw that in there for funsies.

-Or take evangelical darling Tim Keller for example.
+Take evangelical darling Tim Keller for example.
 As I’ve quoted before in my review of one of his chapters in The Reason for God, Keller argues:

 Speaking personally, I take the whole Bible to be reliable not because I can somehow “prove” it all to be factual.
 I accept it because I believe in Jesus and that was his view of the Bible.